 Alcohol duties: application for a licence as a wine or made-wine producer or commercial grower (WMW1)

 Use the online form service if you intend to produce wine or made-wine for sale.
-If you're a commercial grower you will also need to apply under certain circumstances.
+If you're a commercial grower you may also need to apply.

 You can either:

 - use the online form service (sign in to, or set up a Government Gateway account)

 - fill in the form on-screen, print and post it to HM Revenue and Customs

 If you use the online form, you’ll get a reference number that you can use to track the progress of your form.